david-crespo/llm-web/README.md

 Storing API keys in localStorage and rendering LLM output as HTML creates [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) risk.
-You should only use this app if you understand what that means and buy with the argument here that the risk is low.
+You should only use this app if you understand what that means and buy the argument here that the risk is low.
 The mitigations in place are:

 - **Content Security Policy**: Hash-based CSP in `svelte.config.js` prevents inline script execution and restricts `connect-src` to the three LLM